JoeTrubenstein/gatsby-starter-steinblog/content/blog/Georgia Seven Mountain/index.md

 ---
 title: Georgia Seven Mountain
 date: "2021-09-13"
 description: "See what can happen even when you're trying your hardest to be the good guy?
-You get the bees, and then you get burned to death in the stupid wicker man."
+You get the bees, and then you get burned to death in the stupid giant wicker man."
 image: "https://res.cloudinary.com/indridcold/image/upload/v1632151555/mfk1ofjaq3mmnaxhyfsu.jpg"
 ---